Gowthami0901/HR_Recruiter/README.md

 Automatically screen resumes to identify the most qualified candidates based on predefined criteria.
 Save time and ensure only the best candidates proceed to the next stage.

 **How it works:**
-- The AI system scans incoming resumes, extracting relevant information such as skills, experience, and education.
+- The system scans incoming resumes, extracting relevant information such as skills, experience, and education.
 - It compares this information against the predefined criteria to shortlist the most suitable candidates.

 ### 2. Candidate Matching
 Analyze job descriptions and match them with candidate profiles to find the best fit.
 Increase the likelihood of a successful hire by presenting candidates with the required skills and experience.

 **How it works:**
-- The AI system uses advanced algorithms to match the shortlisted candidates with the job description.
+- The system uses advanced algorithms to match the shortlisted candidates with the job description.
 - It ranks the candidates based on their fit for the role, presenting the top matches to the HR team.

 ### 3. Chatbots for Initial Interaction